 February has come to a close.
 The month was short, however, that didn’t stop me from getting plenty of reading done.
 Back in January, I decided to share my thoughts on my monthly reads.
 In doing this, I hope to inspire people to read more, while tackling my large TBR.
 I have to say, I’m pretty happy with how much I read in February given that it’s the shortest month of the year.
 February in books is the second in an ongoing series about the books I read in a month.

 This was a series that my son read and wanted me to read.
 Well, the joke was on him because I had wanted to read this series before he even got around to it.
 This series is quick to read and has a strong plot.
-I thought that the world building and character development was where this series shined the most.
+I thought that the world-building and character development was where this series shined the most.
 The artwork is wonderful and truly brings the story to life.
 My only regret was not realizing that I have to wait a year until the final book comes out, had I known that ahead of time I probably would have waited to read it.

-These two short stories were in a bind up included in the Collectors Edition of World of Warcraft Battle for Azeroth.
+These two short stories were in a bind-up included in the Collectors Edition of World of Warcraft Battle for Azeroth.
 I had planned to read this right away, but I focused on the game first.
 Finally, I made time to read these two stories.
 Both stories occur during the pre-expansion Darkshore quests that lead up to the burning of Teldrassil.
 These stories do expand some aspects of the in-game storylines, but overall, it’s not a new story.
 I think that’s where I felt disappointed with this book, is that I didn’t get enough new information to make it really worth reading.
 So, unless you care about the 5% new story content compared to the Darkshore questline, then this one isn’t really worth reading, sadly.

 I had watched the anime of this a year ago and quite enjoyed it.
 I figured I would pick up the manga since usually, manga have more story than the anime.
 Though I can’t say for sure that there was indeed more story, I still enjoyed reading this one.
 Probably the only thing I liked more about this than the movie was that I didn’t have to hear the constant stream of air raid sirens like in the movie.
 I do think it does a great job of showing the struggles that families and cities went through during the war and how even in those times, there could be happiness, despite all of the hardships.
 All in all, I think this was a good story and anyone who enjoys manga, especially those set in times of war, will enjoy this one.